RatherRude/Elite-Dangerous-AI-Integration/docs/20_actions.md

    - `message`: String.
    - `recipient`: String.

-    Send a message to either local chat or as direct message to a commander.
+    Send a direct message to another commander.
+Can also send to local, wing and squadron chat.